tirthvyas95/EDNA_Call_Center_Data_Report/README.md

 Now lets incorporate these measures into Visuals!
 ## Visuals
 ### Home Page
-- This Includes the Main Filters which also propogate to all other pages along with the option to go to additional filter with a button for reseting them as well.
+- This Includes the Main Filters which also propogate to all other pages along with the option to go to additional filter with a button for reseting them as well
 - On the left side there are buttons with icon pertaining to visual in other pages, you can use them to go to navigate
 - To switch to other pages you must come back to home screen and then navigate to them, or else you can just use the page navigator on the bottom
 ![Main Page](https://github.com/tirthvyas95/EDNA_Call_Center_Data_Report/blob/fd813300623302d88e89147f0d3279e9bd198f85/Screenshots/Main%20Page.png)